Frequently Asked Questions

 Will you provide supervision for my children?

 Whilst we will provide additional staff to support the running of the camp, children will remain under the care and supervision of their parents.
-There will be a designated time during dinner where our camp staff will supervise children in the sensory/regulation area, which will allow parents the opportunity to socialise.

 If you are attending with multiple children and your children have high support needs (e.g., needing 1 on 1 support), please consider bringing along an adult for each child, such as both parents, an aunt, uncle, grandparent or support worker.